Zombie-Lending in the United States -- Prevalence versus Relevance

 \section{Introduction}

-The COVID-19 pandemic outbreak constitutes the single most disruptive event that the world economy has experienced since the second world war.
-The tremendous health and safety challenges posed by the pandemic forced governments to undertake unprecedented action to contain the spread of the disease.
+The COVID-19 pandemic constitutes the single most disruptive event the world economy has experienced since the second world war.
+The tremendous health and safety challenges posed by the pandemic, forced governments to undertake unprecedented action to contain the spread of the disease.
 Many countries adopted strict lockdown policies that constrained firms in nonessential sectors to shut down completely.
 Policy responses designed to keep businesses afloat included public support on firms’ liquidity, such as wage bills and tax relief schemes, moratoriums on credit installment payments, and credit guarantees.
-Although there is a large consensus about the need for measures that help to flatten the curve of corporate insolvency of otherwise viable firms, there is increasing concern that urgency measures combined with ill-designed screening schemes might have allowed resources to flow into non-viable firms commonly known as zombies \cite{BoddinDAcuntoWeber2020}.\footnote{\cite{HoshiKawaguchiUeda2022} find evidence for the case of Japan, where poorly performing firms made frequent use of government lending programs.
+Although there is a large consensus about the need for measures that help flattening the curve of corporate insolvency of otherwise viable firms, there is increasing concern that such measures combined with ill-designed screening schemes might have allowed resources to flow into non-viable firms commonly known as zombies \cite{BoddinDAcuntoWeber2020}.\footnote{\cite{HoshiKawaguchiUeda2022} find evidence for the case of Japan, where poorly performing firms made frequent use of government lending programs.
 Yet, these firms do not necessarily fall under their zombie definition. }